gillandsiphon/gillandsiphon.github.io/content/posts/claude-artifacts.md

 {{< figure src="/img/example13.png" caption="Figure 1.
 An example diagram that was left on the cutting room floor." alt="Codenames game diagram" >}}

 ## Thoughts on Artifacts

-In my experience, image editing software for creating diagrams like these works best when you've finished brainstorming and have a clear vision.
-It's possible to brainstorm and make adjustments during the creation process, but as the complexity of the diagrams grows, it becomes costly to try out new ideas.

 Models like Claude act as something between a [rubber duck](https://en.wikipedia.org/wiki/Rubber_duck_debugging) and an immediate feedback loop.
 I've found they facilitate the brainstorming process, maybe even mostly by forcing the user to articulate their vision, and potentially offer immediate feedback that makes taking a further step actionable.

 Anthropic's [Artifacts](https://www.anthropic.com/news/artifacts) really tightens the immediate feedback loop by rendering the, for example, HTML/CSS in a dedicated window alongside the text chat.
 You see output *as* you brainstorm, and I found it promising to land on a viable design for an instructional diagram working iteratively with Claude.